Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 - It has a reasonably high capacity for the price

-- There’s a noticeable difference between the surge watts and continuous power
+- There’s a noticeable difference between the startup watts and continuous power

 - It’s pretty noisey